 A compass uses a magnetized floating needle that aligns with the earth’s magnetic field, and they are often filled with a fluid to help steady the needle.

 There are LOTS of inexpensive basic compasses (better than nothing!), however it’s very much worth it to buy a more advanced compass which includes more features.
 These include a declination adjustment (for ‘true’ north), a sighting mirror and/or a magnifier to improve accuracy while map-reading, a ruler, map scales, rotating bezel ring, luminescent indicators, clinometer (vertical angle), and there are even those with a special ‘global’ needle.

-The following are several videos that I found on REI.com which are useful basic explanations on how to use a compass for map reading and navigation:
+The following instructions are excerpted from REI.com.
+Useful basic explanations on how to use a compass for map reading and navigation:

 1. Identify your position and your objective on the map.
 Connecting those two points creates a line on the map (which you can either visualize or physically draw on the map).